cubiq/PuLID_ComfyUI/README.md

 - [PuLID pre-trained model](https://huggingface.co/huchenlei/ipadapter_pulid/resolve/main/ip-adapter_pulid_sdxl_fp16.safetensors?download=true) goes in `ComfyUI/models/pulid/` (thanks to [Chenlei Hu](https://github.com/huchenlei) for converting them into IPAdapter format)
 - The EVA CLIP is EVA02-CLIP-L-14-336, but should be downloaded automatically (will be located in the huggingface directory).
-- `facexlib` dependency needs to installed, the models are downloaded at first use
+- `facexlib` dependency needs to be installed, the models are downloaded at first use
 - Finally you need InsightFace with [AntelopeV2](https://huggingface.co/MonsterMMORPG/tools/tree/main), the unzipped models should be placed in `ComfyUI/models/insightface/models/antelopev2`.